microsoft/aed-content-nasa-su20/IntroToPython/2-PythonBasicsModule/6-Output.md

 >6
 >Hello World

-Along with only values, we can use the code below to print the balue of a variable:
+Along with only values, we can use the code below to print the value of a variable:

 ```python
 numRocks = 15